feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 import "google/protobuf/empty.proto";

-// AuthService defines the gRPC service for handling authentication. service AuthService {
+service AuthService {
-    // RequestOTP is used to send a One Time Password (OTP) to a user's phone number. rpc RequestOTP(OTPRequest) returns (google.protobuf.Empty);
+    rpc RequestOTP(OTPRequest) returns (google.protobuf.Empty);
-    // VerifyOTP is used to verify the OTP sent to the user's phone. rpc VerifyOTP(VerifyOTPRequest) returns (TokenResponse);
+    rpc VerifyOTP(VerifyOTPRequest) returns (TokenResponse);
-    // RefreshToken is used to refresh the access token with the refresh token. rpc RefreshToken(google.protobuf.Empty) returns (TokenResponse);
+    rpc RefreshToken(google.protobuf.Empty) returns (TokenResponse);
-    // Provide a valid access token in the Authorization header to logout the user. rpc Logout(google.protobuf.Empty) returns (google.protobuf.Empty);
+    rpc Logout(google.protobuf.Empty) returns (google.protobuf.Empty);
 }

-// OTPRequest is the request message for requesting an OTP. message OTPRequest {
+message OTPRequest {
-    // The user's phone number to which the OTP will be sent. string phone_number = 1;
+    string phone_number = 1;
 }

-// VerifyOTPRequest is the request message for verifying an OTP. message VerifyOTPRequest {
+message VerifyOTPRequest {
-    // The user's phone number for which the OTP was requested. string phone_number = 1;
+    string phone_number = 1;
-    // The OTP that was sent to the user's phone number. string otp = 2;
+    string otp = 2;
 }

-// TokenResponse is the response message that includes the access token a refresh token. message TokenResponse {
+message TokenResponse {
-    // The new access token.
     string access_token = 1;
-    // The new refresh token.
     string refresh_token = 2;
 }
 ```